ggonnella/gfapy/manual/custom_records.md

 ### Tags

-As gfapy cannot know how many positional fields are present when parsing custom records, an heuristic approach is followed, to identify tags.
+As Gfapy cannot know how many positional fields are present when parsing custom records, an heuristic approach is followed, to identify tags.
 A field resembles a tag if it starts with ```tn:d:``` where ```tn``` is a valid tag name and ```d``` a valid tag datatype (see Tags chapter).